The Center for Rural Health Innovation

 is a 501 (c)(3) non-profit in Mitchell and Yancey Counties.
 The overall mission of the organization is to apply innovative technologies to improve access to health care in rural communities.

-Currently we have two projects under way: the Health-e-Schools school-based Telemedicine program; and the Homegrown Healthcare project focused on developing rural heath care providers from our region to help address the overall shortage of health care providers.
 Another focus of our work is supporting the development of school-based telemedicine programs through the Mid Atlantic Telehealth Resource Center.

 UNC - Chapel Hill: Reducing HPV-Attributable Cancers through HPV Vaccination - an Interactive Technology-Based Approach for Adolescents in School Based Health Centers